Fooblo

 The final design model is simple but actively incorporates user feedback.
 The centrally placed hole not only enhances the visual appeal but also allows users to see their food being properly cleaned, providing both form and function.

-Work-like model
+Work-like Model

 For the fully functional model, the placement of all components was carefully considered, and an accurate and aesthetically refined model was produced using LCD printing technology.